Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Cost-benefit model description

 Finally, the temperature change $\Delta T$ is approximated with \eqref{eq:score_deltat}, where $c$ is the climate sensitivity (the temperature increase from doubling of CO$_2$ emissions), $M$ is the sum of emissions in 2030-2070 and $k_i$ are coefficients.

-In SCORE, both the DICE damage parameter and the climate sensitivity are uncertain with three options, low, medium and high, as presented in Table \ref{tbl:param_values}, and the uncertainty is revealed in two steps in a binomial lattice.
+In SCORE, both the DICE damage parameter and the climate sensitivity are uncertain with three options, low, medium and high, as presented in Table \ref{tbl:param_values}.
+The uncertainty is revealed in two steps in a binomial lattice, which is a simplified version of the lattice employed in \citet{Ekholm2018}.
 First, between 2050 and 2070, one of the extreme alternatives is removed from both uncertainties, that is, for both parameters, we know either that the value is not high or that it is not low.
 Then, after 2070, we learn the actual value.

-The implementation here combines Decision Programming and MSSP in a way that the underlying branching probabilities are used as the probabilities of the observations $O_{Dmg}$ and $O_{CS}$ in Fig. \ref{fig:score}.
+The implementation here combines influence diagrams and multi-stage stochastic programming (MSSP) in a way that the underlying branching probabilities are used as the probabilities of the observations $R_{Dmg}$ and $R_{CS}$ in Fig. \ref{fig:score}.
 For the damage exponent, all branching probabilities are 50\%.
-The observation $O_{Dmg}$ thus has a 50\% probability of removing either the high or low value.
+The observation $R_{Dmg}$ thus has a 50\% probability of removing either the high or low value.
 Depending on the branch, the low or high value then has a 50\% probability in the later branching, with the other 50\% for the medium value.
 This makes the medium branch have a 50\% probability in total, while the two extreme values both have a 25\% probability.
 For the climate sensitivity, the first branching is with a 50\% probability for both branches.
 However, the second branching is different.
 If the high sensitivity is excluded in the first branch, there is a 21\% conditional probability of the low branch in the second branching, meaning a 10.5\% total probability for the low sensitivity.
 Similarly, there is a 23\% conditional probability of high damages in the other branch, resulting in a 11.5\% probability for the high sensitivity.
 The remaining 78\% is the final probability of medium sensitivity.

 This uncertain process is modeled by means of a multi-stage stochastic programming problem, where new information is obtained gradually.
 It is possible to perform research on these parameters.
 If the research succeeds, one of the extreme values is excluded already before 2050, revealing the first branching in the observation process earlier than without or with failed research.
 The observation of the actual parameter value (the second branching) still happens after 2070, after all abatement decisions have been made.
 The total cost we aim to minimize is then a discounted sum of research costs, abatement costs \eqref{eq:score_abatement_cost} for years 2030, 2050 and 2070, and damage costs \eqref{eq:score_dice}.